NFL Week 3 game picks: Titans over Jaguars; Chiefs nip Ravens

 Kirk Cousins' gruesome red-zone interception in last Sunday's loss at Green Bay, the worst throw of his worst game as a Viking, wasn't the most troubling part of his performance.
 Cousins got a chance to make amends for his blunder with plenty of time left, but he threw another would-be interception that was dropped, then badly overthrew Adam Thielen to cap a crushing three-and-out.
 He was on tilt during the fourth quarter of a division game at Lambeau Field.
 The Vikings can only hope he bounces back better this week.

-The matchup is certainly favorable to do so.
+The matchup certainly favors that.
 This Raiders defense is playing hard, yet the pass rush remains undermanned.
-The offense gets Richie Incognito back, but could be without Trent Brown.
+The offense gets Richie Incognito back but could be without Trent Brown.
 In a matchup between two starting running backs who keep creating yards after contact on carry after carry, Dalvin Cook is the one more likely to be asked to salt away the game late.

 Kansas City Chiefs 33, Baltimore Ravens 30